dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

  bundle.

-[image of a simple manfiest... ]
 ![A simple Manifest](wiki_img/simpleManifest.png)

-[image of not simple manfiest... ]
 ![A more complex one](wiki_img/aMoreComplexManifest.png)

-OSGi Bundles may deﬁne
+OSGi Bundles may define
 - Libraries / SDKs
 - REST endpoints
 - Web Applications
 - Services
 - Extensions for other bundles

 Most IDEs provide auto generation mechanisms for manifests but also convenient editors where developer may edit the manifest file.

 ### Bundle life-cycle